gilanglahat22/profile-readme/README.md

 - 🌍 Based in **Lahat, Sumatera Selatan, Indonesia**
 - 🔭 Passionate about software development, cybersecurity, and competitive programming
 - 🌱 Always learning and exploring new technologies
+- 📚 Background in algorithm design, web development, and security analysis

 ## 🛠️ Tech Stack